ESOL: English for Speakers of Other Languages

 Where can I study my course?

-These courses usually start in the autumn and take place one night a week.
+These courses usually start in the autumn and take place one to two nights a week.

 Funding is available to cover the costs of this course.
 Please ask our Admissions team for more information.

 What can I do on completion of my course?